The Wisdom of a Veteran Beekeeper

 Rob Waters: How long have you been doing this?

 Spencer Marshall: Almost 50 years.
 The timing was good.
-Farmers markets were starting up.
+Farmers’ markets were starting up.
 People were starting to appreciate local food and how good honey is for you.
-We got into to the best farmers markets and a bunch of grocery stores.
+We got into to the best farmers’ markets and a bunch of grocery stores.
 Life was simple.
-If you lost 2% or 3% of your colonies at the most, you’d wonder what was going on.
-I always say it took me five years to learn how to keep them alive and took another five years for me to learn how to make honey.
+If you lost 2 percent or 3 percent of your colonies at the most, you’d wonder what was going on.
+I always say it took me 5 years to learn how to keep them alive and another 5 years to learn how to make honey.

 The trick to having healthy bees is not to make them fly very far and to be near lots of wildflowers.
 And not put too many bees in on spot.
 Most of the big commercial guys are into pollination—that’s their main source of money.
 They don’t want to have 20 colonies here and 20 there.